WordPress/test-handbook/archive/gutenberg-testing/regression-testing.md

 # Pre-release Testing

 <div class="callout callout-info">
 This page is a stub and needs improvement.
-If you would like to help improve it or notice an error, please say hello in [#core-test](https://wordpress.slack.com/messages/core-test/) on [WordPress Slack](https://make.wordpress.org/chat/).
+If you would like to help improve it or notice an error, please say hello in <a href="https://wordpress.slack.com/messages/core-test/">[#core-test]</a> on <a href="https://make.wordpress.org/chat/">WordPress Slack</a>.
 </div>

 **Regression testing**, or **pre-release testing**, is the practice of running functional tests to ensure that previously developed and tested features still work after a change.